anandgarg91/sofsec/mdslides.md

 \centerline{Mind Map}

-#  Attacks
+#  Attack

 ## Side Channel Attack

 * What is Side Channel Attack ?
-    * Attack based on information gained from physical implementation
+    * Attack based on information gained from implementation.
-    * Rather than Brute force looking for attribute which leaks useful information
+    * Rather than Brute force looking for attribute which leaks useful information.
-    * Mostly side channel attacks are based on statistical analysis
+    * Mostly side channel attacks are based on statistical analysis.

 * Side channel attack use side information from the system to unevil some secret information
     * The CBC mode of a block cipher with the combination of well-known PKCS7 padding method is defacto stnadard CBC usage.

 ### How Receiver Behaves on such attack ?